bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 ## This is OOP

-Traits include all staff that can be defined in model
+### Traits include all staff that can be defined in model

-* Scopes
-* Associations
-* Validation
-* Callbacks